alphagov/government-service-design-manual/service-manual/making-software/development-environment.md

 ### Provisioning API

-The provisioning of virtual machines, storage, load balancing, etc to be available via an API (application programming interface).
+The provisioning of virtual machines, storage, load balancing, etc to be available via an application programming interface (API).
 Any API should have a suitable authentication mechanism in place, and should be accessible to development team members via the internet (optionally through a virtual private network (VPN)).

 ### Create virtual machine templates